Virtual Education in the Andes

 August 29, 2020: Extending a Lifeline of Virtual Education

 After a two hour drive, we arrived at Paru Paru at 8AM.
 We brought 100 face masks and held our gathering outside to ensure everyone’s safety.
 One by one, each family emerged and patiently waited for their first phone plan.
-Since most of the parents are illiterate, Dionisio read the contract aloud to them, emphasizing that the phone plan was to be prioritized for the child’s schoolwork, and not for entertainment.
+Since most of the parents are illiterate, Dionisio read the contract aloud to them, emphasizing that the phone plan was to be prioritized for virtual education, and not for entertainment.

 I noticed that some of the mothers could not even sign their name and Livio simply colored their thumb with pen ink and pushed it down on the paper in lieu of a signature.
 After each person, he sprayed their hands with alcohol.
 For those who purchased phone accessories, Elvis the Bitel rep even sprayed down their bills.
 With infection rates still spreading in Peru, everyone was being extremely careful.